Good news! Our fees have remained the same for the 2020 season!

 Kaizen Softball offers financial support to families who request and qualify for our fee assistance program.
 Applications will be processed on a case by case basis dependent on funds available.
 Please contact the board to discuss the process.

 Our leagues are dependent on our teams.
-Typically, teams will play in CMSA, GPLS and/or CWFA.
+Typically, teams will play in GPLS and/or CWFA.
 It is mandatory that every team is part of a league to maintain good standing with the AGLC and continue to receive casino funds.
 Coaches will assess which league they want to participate in.
-CMSA and CWFA are played locally in Calgary, while GPLS involves weekend play over typically four weekends that can range from Red Deer, Lloydminster, Prince Albert, Sherwood Park, Edmonton and Calgary.
+CWFA is played locally in Calgary, while GPLS involves weekend play over typically four weekends that can range from Red Deer, Lloydminster, Prince Albert, Sherwood Park, Edmonton and Calgary.

 The number of tournaments will be decided by coaches.
 For those teams that play in GPLS, weekends available for tournaments are reduced as league play happens on weekends.